Azure/azure-docker-extension/README.md

 ### Changelog

 ```
+# 1.2.1 (2016-11-15) (released in Azure China only)
+- Add support for Azure China by modifying the download URLs to point to the
+  mirrors hosted by mirror.azure.cn (gh#112)

 # 1.2.0 (2016-08-19)
 - Fix: On CentOS start dockerd as -H=unix:// instead of -H=fd:// as get.docker.com
   install script has removed socket activation. (gh#104)